-In general, a Systems Manual contains information and documentation regarding facility design and construction, commissioning, operational requirements, maintenance requirements and procedures, training, and testing.
-The document is intended to support building operations and maintenance, and to optimise the facility systems over their useful lives.
+In general, a Systems Manual contains information and documentation regarding facility/network design and construction, commissioning, operational requirements, maintenance requirements and procedures, training, and testing.
+The document is intended to support operations and maintenance, and to optimise the systems involved in or affected by the project over their useful lives.
 Specifically, it includes technical instructions to ensure systems, plant and equipment reach their optimum performance according to their technical specifications, and to ensure that they are preserved in, or restored to, a state where they can function in their optimum state.